-As planting—and replanting—continue across the Midwest, what can growers do to ensure they will get good performance from their soybeans?
-Scott Lay, Area Sales Manager with Loveland Products, recently discussed this issue with RFD IL Radio Network, including how a spring application of Loveland’s Extract PBA biocatalyst can help optimize soybean yield potential.
+What can Midwest growers do to ensure they will get good performance from their soybeans?
+Scott Lay recently discussed this issue with RFD IL Radio Network, including how a spring application of Loveland’s Extract PBA biocatalyst can help optimize soybean yield potential.

 RFD: How do we get the best performance out of soybeans?
-Scott Lay is an area sales manager for Loveland Products, and the product that we’re talking about is Extract.
+The product that we’re talking about is Extract.
 First things first, Scott, what is Extract?

-Scott Lay: Extract is a fertilizer biocatalyst that we are positioning in soybeans, and it is unique to Crop Production Services/Loveland Products.
+Scott Lay: Extract is a fertilizer biocatalyst that we are positioning in soybeans, and it is unique to Nutrien Ag Solutions/Loveland Products.
 Extract is designed to help speed up nutrient mineralization and free up additional fertility for the growing crop so it can realize its full yield potential.

 RFD: Interesting that it’s a fertilizer biocatalyst, but it’s not applied with fertilizer.
 How does that work?